leadstar116/react-post-todo-app-frontend/README.md

 In the project directory, you can run:

 ### `npm start`

+Runs the app in the production mode.
+You need to run `build` first to generate production built files.

+### `npm run dev`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.